Bill Haley: Tributes and legacy

+Haley has sold over 60 million records worldwide.

+Haley received a star on the Hollywood Walk of Fame at 6350 Hollywood Boulevard on February 8, 1960, for his contributions to the music industry.

+In 1982, Haley's "Rock Around the Clock" was inducted into the Grammy Hall of Fame, a special Grammy award established in 1973 to honor recordings at least 25 years old and with "qualitative or historical significance".
+In 2018, it was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Haley was posthumously inducted into the Rock and Roll Hall of Fame in 1987.
 His son Pedro represented him at the ceremony.
-He received a star on the Hollywood Walk of Fame at 6350 Hollywood Boulevard on February 8, 1960, for his contributions to the music industry.
 The Comets were separately inducted into the Hall of Fame as a group in 2012, after a rule change allowed the induction of backing groups.

-Songwriters Tom Russell and Dave Alvin addressed Haley's demise in musical terms with "Haley's Comet" on Alvin's 1991 album Blue Blvd.
-Dwight Yoakam sang backup on the tribute.

 Surviving members of the 1954–55 contingent of Haley's Comets reunited in the late 1980s and continued to perform for many years around the world.
-They released a concert DVD in 2004 on Hydra Records, played the Viper Room in West Hollywood in 2005, and performed at Dick Clark's American Bandstand Theater in Branson, Missouri, beginning in 2006–07.
-As of 2014, only two members of this particular contingent were still alive (Joey Ambrose and Dick Richards), but they continued to perform in Branson and Europe.
-In 2019, Dick Richards, the drummer of the Comets, died at the age of 95.
-At least two other groups also continue to perform in North America under the Comets name as of 2014.
+By 2014, only two members of this particular contingent were still alive (saxophonist Joey Ambrose and drummer Dick Richards), but they continued to perform in Branson and Europe.
+In 2019, Richards died at the age of 95, followed by Ambrose's death in 2021 aged 87.
+Ambrose was considered to be the last surviving original member of the Comets.